JaimeVRodriguez/psyop_selection_analysis/README.md

     - Personal Data: Personal Identifiable Information such as name, DOB, SSN's, etc were removed in order to not identify individuals as well as comply with Special Operations personal identity policies.
     - Additional columns were deemd unneeded for the purposes of this analyis.
 These columns were either additional non-identifiable personal information or information that related specifically to selection and not to the individuals attending selection
 - Missing Information
-    - Records no containing all information pertained to an individual were removed in order to non alter or skew the data
+    - Records not containing all information pertained to an individual were removed in order to non alter or skew the data
     - 16 POAS Records removed
     - 231 SFAS Records removed